 The cover art is one of the most common reasons to not have the uploaded product accepted from the start.
 Let's go through the easy mistakes to avoid.

 Images must not be blurry or pixelated.
-There can't be any quality issues like misalignments, rotated images, or have other quality issues.
+There can't be any quality issues like misalignments, cropped or rotated images, or have other quality issues.

 Text on the cover